 Your skills and expertise can make all the difference

-Our supporters fill a vital role in making Young Leicestershire a success.
+Our sponsors fill a vital role in making Young Leicestershire a success.
 They extend the range of functions that we can provide and they support our ventures in the community.

-We would like to say a big thank you, to all of our supporters and partners, for your hard work and help.
+We would like to say a big thank you, to all of our sponsors, for your hard work and help.
 We are truly grateful.

-Shoe Zone, David Wilson, Florence Turner Trust, Music in the Park, Garfield Weston, Wates Foundation, Bodens, John Lewis, J. Reginald Corah Foundation, Bosworth Festival, NEXT, Everards, Manheim Bruntingthorpe.
+Shoe Zone, Florence Turner Trust, Garfield Weston, Wates Foundation, John Lewis, J. Reginald Corah Foundation, Everards, Watling JCB, Hearth Foundation, AVMS Art, Children in Need

 - Watling JCB

 As with all our supporters, we are so thankful to Richard and the team at Watling JCB for sponsoring our bus.
 It’s always encouraging when such a prestigious business in the local area supports the charity and helps to shine the spotlight on our work.
 We work tirelessly all year to provide a platform for these children to engage with the local community and this donation will go a long way towards enabling us to do that.